GuilhermeRossato/remote-function-call/README.md

 ```

-And instancing a client to call that exposed function with a parameter should be like the following:
+Instancing a client to call that exposed function with a parameter is done in the following way:

 ```c
 // client.c